A: Lake Champlain Region Rock Climbing

 Weather station 6.7 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lake Champlain Region:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for A: Lake Champlain Region:

 : ... : Poke-O-Moonshine Main Face